Request Secure Sockets Layer (SSL) certificates, also called digital certificates, to secure your website.

 These certificates are issued by Sectigo, a trusted commercial certificate authority.

-You may continue to use digital certificates from other commercial certificate authority such as GeoTrust or Thawte until they are ready to expire.
+You may continue to use digital certificates from other commercial certificate authorities such as GeoTrust or Thawte until they are ready to expire.
 Even though in most cases a certificate request can be fulfilled within one business day, OIT recommends that system administrators request a certificate at least one week prior to when it is needed.